apcragg/uhd-builder/README.md

 *   Docker
 *   Python 3.8+ (on host)
-*   `uv` (recommended for local verification)
+*   `uv` or `pip` for verification

 ## Usage

 ### Building a Wheel

-Run the `build.py` script to build a wheel for a specific Ubuntu and Python target:
+Run the `build.py` script to build a wheel for a specific Ubuntu, Python, Numpy, and UHD target:

 ```bash
 # Build for Ubuntu 24.04 (Python 3.12)